jhumelsine/jhumelsine.github.io/_posts/2024-08-30-test-benefits.md

 But what about legacy code?
 There’s a good chance that legacy code:
 * Has been around for a long time.
-* Has little or no automated tests.
+* Has few or no automated tests.
 * Was designed and written by someone who is long gone.
-* Is full of cruft/technical-debt obscuring its behaviors.
+* Is full of cruft and technical debt obscuring its behaviors.
-* Is critical and responsible for our paychecks.
+* Is critical for the business and responsible for our paychecks.

 Most developers shutter when plunged into legacy code for the reasons listed above.
 I will address legacy code soon (future blog TBD).
 While we can’t practice TDD as defined with legacy code that’s missing tests, we can use automated tests to explore, discover and document the behavior that lies within the legacy code.

 Post-implementation automated tests are characterization tests (TBD).
-They define and lock down current behavior in legacy code without too much concern as to whether is correct or not.
+They define and lock down current behavior in legacy code without too much concern as to whether the current behavior is correct or not.
+It's probably correct, else we'd hear about it from users.

-Post-implementation automated tests still follow the __Give-When-Then__ structure.
+Characterization tests written after the code has been implemented still follow the __Give-When-Then__ structure.
 We assume the legacy code works for non-error reporting scenarios in the legacy code.
-We start with the __Given-When__ portion of the tests that access the SUT.
+We start with the __Given-When__ portion of the tests that access the legacy SUT.
 Then we observe and codify what the legacy code does via the test.
-For example, if the SUT’s method returns a `boolean` then we assert in the __Then__ portion of the test the value that is returned.
+For example, if the SUT’s method returns a `boolean` then we assert in the __Then__ portion of the test whether `true` or `false` is returned.

-Characterization tests tend to depend more upon the implementation than behavior specification, since we may not know behavior when we’re writing them.
-They tend to be more brittle than the behavior specifying tests.
+Characterization tests tend to depend more upon the implementation than behavior specification tests, since we may not know behavior when we’re writing them.
+They tend to be more brittle than the behavior specifying characterization tests.
 However, characterization test coverage provides a safety net providing us confidence to refactor the legacy code.
-Hopefully the embedded behavior will begin to emerge through refactoring.
+Hopefully the embedded true nature of the code will begin to emerge through refactoring.
 As more behavior emerges, we can continue to refactor and redesign the legacy code so that it’s more aligned with its behaviors as specified in new or updated tests that will be created during the refactor and redesign phase.

 # Tests Provide Working Reference Model Documentation for External Dependencies
 APIs for external dependencies can be confusing.
 The contract behavior of the external dependency may not be obvious in the documentation.
 There might not even be any documentation.